-VI.
-THE SUITABILITY OF THIS CASE FOR REVIEW
+V. THE SUITABILITY OF THIS CASE FOR REVIEW

-Mr. White agrees with the State of Ohio that this case is an appropriate vehicle for the Court to clarify this area of law because: (1) the facts in this case are not in dispute, (2) the structural violation at trial of the Sixth Amendment in this case is clear under long-standing Court precedent, in which prejudice is presumed, and (3) Mr. White did everything that he reasonably could to vindicate his federal rights in State and federal courts.
+Mr. White agrees with the State of Ohio that this case is an appropriate vehicle for the Court to address the question presented by the State.

+This case is also an excellent vehicle for the Court's consideration of Mr. White's question presented, because: (1) the facts in this case are not in dispute, (2) the structural violation at trial of the Sixth Amendment in this case is clear under long-standing Court precedent, in which prejudice is presumed, and (3) Mr. White did everything that he reasonably could to vindicate his federal rights in State and federal courts.